glennhenry/cs-notes/docs/intro.md

 #### AI Chatbot Software

-- Assisted with few AI tools [Sage Poe](https://poe.com), [ChatGPT](https://chat.openai.com/), [Bard](https://bard.google.com/). **Most of the source here are are also from AI**.
-I combined what the resources says with extra explanation from AI bots.
+- Assisted with few AI tools [Sage Poe](https://poe.com), [ChatGPT](https://chat.openai.com/), [Bard](https://bard.google.com/). **Most of the source here are also from AI**.
+I combined what the resources say with extra explanation from AI bots (or paraphrasing).

 #### Online Courses and Media Source

 - Various online resource were used in the creation of this site, I try to include all resource in each section.
-These resource act as the curriculum of what should I learn and the structure of what a topic contains.
+These resources act as the curriculum of what should I learn and the structure of what a topic contains.

 #### Additional Resources